ipradeepprakash/_SQLServer/Courses/Vamsy Chiranjeevi/Interview Questions on Azure part-1.md

 - https://drive.google.com/file/d/1tN2Wne_81LgaYxIpC0LdkbbHxYkaOEgm/view
 - https://youtu.be/DufC1SQd5bg

-## Basic questions
+# Basic questions

-### 1. What are all the cloud models available w.r.t to database realm?
+## 1. What are all the cloud models available w.r.t to database realm?

 - Iaas 	: VM, Storage
 - Paas 	: Azure SQL DB, Azure MI
 - Saas 	: n/a

-### 2. Have you worked on Database Migrations?
+## 2. Have you worked on Database Migrations?

-A. Iaas (ask more questions)
+## _A.
+Iaas (ask more questions)_*

--  If worked only on Iaas - briefly answer only related to Iaas, if no work done on Paas, its ok.
+### If worked only on Iaas - briefly answer only related to Iaas, if no work done on Paas, its ok.

-B. My question to interviewer
+### My question to interviewer

-- If client willing to go with the OS (Operating system) (No - rule out the need for PaaS)
+#### 1. If client willing to go with the OS (Operating system) (No - rule out the need for PaaS)

-- Does the client need any components like (if Yes and need Pass features  - not native flavours, i.e. Power BI for SSRS, ADF for SSIS, SSAS - Azure datawarehouse / Azure synapse )
+#### 2. Does the client need any components like (if Yes and need Pass features  - not native flavours, i.e. Power BI for SSRS, ADF for SSIS, SSAS - Azure datawarehouse / Azure synapse )
             SSIS (supported in Azure VM)
             SSAS  (supported in Azure VM)
             SSRS  (supported in Azure VM)